 The range of customization for a WordPress site is huge but it is necessary to be careful when customizing.
 We don’t want our sites to become slow.

-The site loading speed and responsiveness affects user experience and also affects SEO rankings.
+The site loading speed and responsiveness affect user experience and also affect SEO rankings.